SU Carb Throttle Plate Early vs. Late

 Throttle Overrun Valve (TOV):

 While on the subject of Throttle Plates, the subject of these spring loaded pop-off valves should be addressed.
 Their purpose is to open on downshifts and engine braking (and only during maximum Intake manifold vacuum) to allow the intake of a small amount to mixture.
-They are not essential to the proper operation of the carbs, but they decreases emissions and exhaust burble and backfiring.
+They are not essential to the proper operation of the carbs, but they decrease emissions and exhaust burble and backfiring.

 Failure of the TOV: